NoOPeEKS/NoOPeEKS/README.md

 #### What am I doing?

 - Writing `PHP`, `Laravel`, `Node.js`, `JavaScript`, `TypeScript`, `Go` and `Python`.
-- Working at [Eurecat - Technology Research Center](https://eurecat.org/) as a Junior Fullstack Software Engineer.
+- Working at [Eurecat - Technology Research Center](https://eurecat.org/) as a Junior Fullstack Software Engineer and Data Scientist.

 #### What are my skill sets?